fxrrhxn/fxrrhxn/README.md

 ## 📫 Contact

-For a Quick Response, DM me on X. For more Queries you can reach out to me through my Email.
+For more Queries you can reach out to me through my Email.

 [![Email](images/gmail.png)](mailto:fxrrhxn@gmail.com "Email")